D067659/tpmc_documentation/technical_documentation/service_provider.md

 This endpoint offers the possibility to create new APIs, get a list of all existing APIs as well as retrieve, update or delete an existing API.
 In order to prevent as many errors as possible at this early stage all requests are validated exhaustively (see file `api_serializer.py`) before they are executed.

 * **Functionality for *GET* request to `/services/manage_apis/`:**
-This request results in a list of all stored APIs the requesting user has access to. <!--An example for an API as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).--> Again, the *user* attribute is not included since there are anyway only APIs returned which are owned by the requesting user. <!--or *built-in*, i.e. available for every user.-->
+This request results in a list of all stored APIs the requesting user has access to. <!--An example for an API as it might occur in this list is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications).--> Again, the *user* attribute is not included since there are anyway only APIs returned which are owned by the requesting user.

 * **Functionality for *POST* request to `/services/manage_apis/`:**
 Via this request new APIs can be added to the user's list of APIs.
 An example for a valid request is depicted in [Appendix 1](#appendix-1---exemplary-fixtures-of-function-and-api-specifications), step 2) and 4).